umhau/umhau.github.io/_posts/2020-11-20-copy-and-modify-a-vm.md

 - an ssh key should be generated.
 - the root password should be changed.

 You might be tempted to try and copy the virtual disk, mount it, make the edits, and then start the new VM with all-fresh settings -- I was.
-However, it turns out that the virtual disk is very hard to access; for one thing, there isn't (apparently) even an image on-disk that can be mounted: it has to be exported, then [converted](https://github.com/eriklax/xva-img), then mounted, then re-converted, then imported.
-Not gonna happen.
+However, it turns out that the virtual disk is very hard to access.

 Instead, we'll take a different route.
 I'm going to manually set up the first VM, then snapshot it and create a template from the snapshot.
-Then each subsequent VM will be created using the snapshot; I'll then change the MAC address, and after it's turned on, ssh in and perform the needed changes.
+Then each subsequent VM will be created using the snapshot; I'll then change the MAC address, and after it's turned on, `ssh` in and perform the needed changes.
 Should be a piece of cake.

 ## set up the initial virtual machine